-FSS is working with Scottish Ministers and other government departments across the UK, to ensure that if the UK leaves the EU on 31 October with ‘no deal’ in place, there will continue to be a fully functioning food and feed laws in place.
+FSS is working with Scottish Ministers and other government departments across the UK, to ensure that if the UK leaves the EU with ‘no deal’ in place, there will continue to be a fully functioning food and feed laws in place.
 The substantive elements of all the current EU law will be retained with the necessary modification made to reflect the fact that the UK will no longer be part of the EU.

 In the event that the UK leaves the EU with a negotiated settlement it is anticipated that a transitional period will be agreed – where the current EU law will continue to apply during this period.

 Now that changes to retained EU law have been finalised in relation to health and identification marks, FSS has issued guidance which can be accessed here.

 Access to International Food Safety Information